-The Four 'O' Clock Parade, also known as the Dismounting Ceremony takes place at 16:00 hours in the courtyard within the Horse Guards building.
+The Four 'O' Clock Parade, also known as the Dismount Parade or Punishment Parade, takes place daily in the courtyard of Horse Guards.

 The Life Guards are under orders to bar the entrance of all carriages and cars through the Arch of Horse Guards, unless the traveler is in possession of, and be able to produce, an Ivory Pass, only the Royal Family is exempt from this rule.